Ido-Waisbart/Ido-Waisbart/README.md

 #
 ### Education
 - I’m currently studying for a **computer science** B.Sc. at the Open University.
+- I studied at Makif C of Ashdod, at its "gifted class", and specialized in Computer Sciences and Physics.
+- I studied at the national cyber program, Magshimim.
 - I love the programming languages C# and Python, and also occassionally use many more, like C++, and HTML/JS. (see LinkedIn).

 ![][csharp-badge]